| Khao

 in Cambodia than that of the rest of Thailand.
 Indeed, a few

-are unique to this area also.
+subspecies are unique to this area as well.

 Khao Soi